sumitkute/kubehack/assets/instructions/locally/readme.md

  weather-api:
  service-tracker-ui:
    ```
-    5. ENV for flights, weather and quakes are APPINSIGHTS_INSTRUMENTATIONKEY, DATA_SERVICE_URI
+    5. ENV (environment variables) for flights, weather and quakes are APPINSIGHTS_INSTRUMENTATIONKEY, DATA_SERVICE_URI
-    6. ENV for service-tracker-ui are QUAKES_API_ROOT,WEATHER_API_ROOT, FLIGHT_API_ROOT
+    6. ENV (environment variables) for service-tracker-ui are QUAKES_API_ROOT,WEATHER_API_ROOT, FLIGHT_API_ROOT
+    7. Complete the entire docker-compose file by mentioning the configuration for all the services
-    7. Use docker-componse up/down/build command to test the application
+    8. Use docker-compose up/down/build command to test the application